lovesexwiki/lovesexwiki.github.io/docs/Come_As_You_Are_Emily_Nagoski/Chapter_9_Love_What_Is_True.md

 #### The _map_ and _terrain_

 What would you say if a _map_ doesn't match the terrain you are seeing with your own eyes?
 Which is wrong, the map or the terrain?
-Everyone would probably say that it is the ground that is wrong.
+Everyone would probably say that it is the terrain that is wrong.
 But what if everyone says the map is right and it's the terrain you're looking at which's wrong?

 Our sexual _scripts_ are our the _map_, and our experiences are our terrain.